 - The Group's tenure to the mining permit over the area is current and will not expire in the near future. - Substantive expenditure on further exploration for and evaluation of mineral resources is still planned. - Relevant studies suggest that the phosphate within the area remains commercially viable and once the exploitation begins the carrying amount of the asset is likely to be recovered.

-The above factors are unchanged and it is concluded that no impairment test is required.
+The above factors are unchanged and no impairment indicators were noted.
+Therefore, no impairment is required.

 (d) Korella Projects